Mutotu/react-router-repeat/README.md

 ## Add Links

-In `Header.jsx` import the `Link` component from `react-router-dom`.
+In `Header.js` import the `Link` component from `react-router-dom`.
 We're using object destructuring to pull out just the `Link` variable from the `react-router-dom` package.
 The Link tag is what modifies your window.location history (and thus your browser history).
 Without the `Link` tags, our site is only navigable by manually typing the paths in the address bar.
 ```js
 import { Link } from 'react-router-dom';
 ...